Rochester Stadium

 Rochester Stadium was a greyhound racing stadium in Rochester, Kent.

 Origins

 The stadium was constructed in a rural area of Kent right next to a large wood called Warren Wood.
-A relatively new main road had also been built called the City Way and this led directly passed the stadium on its east side.
+A relatively new main road had also been built called the City Way and this led directly past the stadium on its east side.

 Opening

 The stadium was known as the Rochester and Chatham Sports Stadium when it first hosted greyhound racing on 1 June 1936.
 When it opened it in 1936 it became the 55th National Greyhound Racing Club licensed track that year.
 It had a course circumference of 455 yards and was described as a good sized course with long straights but fairly difficult turns proving difficult for wide runners but with a good run-in to the finish.
 There was an 'Outside Sumner' hare system and race distances of 275, 525, 480 and 700 yards.

 Amenities provided by Greater London Stadium (Successors) Ltd included two grandstands (one on the home straight that included a club and another on the back straight), a snack bar on the fourth bend, a stand on the first bend and a tote indicator between the third and fourth bends.